The Mathematics curriculum at Rimrose Hope aims to develop children’s ability to calculate, reason and solve problems.

-The lovely people from HMRC came in to school to teach KS2 about what taxes are, who pays them and why they are so important to society.
+HMRC came in to school to teach KS2 about what taxes are, who pays them and why they are so important to society.
 The children worked as groups to distinguish which aspects of a modern city are funded by tax, had a go at being Chancellor of the Exchequer and even had to decide what they think would be a reasonable amount of income tax to be taken from their wages.

 Early Years Foundation Stage